faisal15-arch/basic-python-program/README.md

 # basic-python-program
-In this ,i make two project of python
+In this ,i make two project of python first is,guess a number second one IS password generator
-First is,GUESS A NUMBER
-SECOND ONE IS password generator